 4. Use Hemingway’s Help

-- Outline your copy first.
+Outline your copy first.
 Then, write section headers.
 Then, fill out your content.
-Great online copy can be skimmed.
-With this writing process your content will read well to someone scrolling.
+An excellent online copy can be skimmed.
+With this writing process, your content will read well to someone scrolling.
 Busy people will get the gist of your message and convert.

 5. Tell Stories Whenever Possible

-- Benefits make sales, features make fails.
+Benefits make sales, and features make failures.
 Features are aspects of a product or service that differentiate it from others.
-Benefits are the ways in which those points of differentiation translate into value for your target audience.
+Benefits are how those points of differentiation translate into value for your target audience.
 Expressing a product or service in terms of what it can do to provide value to your readers (benefits) is much more effective than listing features.

 6. Do Competitor Research